 Anyone who has ever raised children knows the stress when the new baby arrives, and suddenly the amount of square feet in the home is no longer adequate.
 Bees are no different.

 When the amount of nectar and pollen coming in fills all the available space the house bees start storing it in the brood chamber.
 This causes congestion and less space for the queen to lay eggs, and it triggers a swarm behavioral response.
-The bees will build a series of larger cells for the queen to lay in, and when hatched will flood the larva inside with hormone rich Royal Jelly (link).
+The bees will build a series of larger cells for the queen to lay in, and when hatched will flood the larva inside with hormone rich Royal Jelly (Wikipedia article on Royal Jelly).
 This ensures full development of a female bee’s reproductive system and thus new queens are now on the way.
 This is a 15-16-day process, and on the day they hatch, mayhem ensues.